 Jamie is a VBMXA Hall Of Fame Member, and was the very first Australian BMX Hall Of Fame Inductee in 2016.
 Jamie is the owner of an IT company, based in Melbourne.

 Wade is the current Technical Director - BMX, High Performance Unit with AusCycling.
 Wade has vast experience in the sport of BMX, starting his career in the early 1980's and racing for decades.
 He has won many Titles in the sport of BMX both in Australia and as a PRO racer in the USA.
 He has also had a highly successfull career in Mountain Biking (MTB).

 Wade is a three time Australian Cyclist of the year, Life Member of BMX South Queensland, and a decorated coach, now based on the Gold Coast, QLD.

 Luke is the current National Coaching Manager for BMX in Australia.
 Luke has had a long and successful career in BMX.
 He began racing at an early age and has won many State, National and World BMX Titles.
 Luke represented Australia at the Beijing Olympics in 2008, the first time that BMX as a sport was offered on the Worlds biggest sporting stage.
 He currently fulfills the role of National Development Academy Coach for BMX Australia.
 He is a 2 x Cycling Australia BMX rider of the year award winner.

 Luke is a highly sought after coach, and is a BMX Australia Life Member - the only rider to achieve such prestigous status.

-Dale Percy is the Vice President of BMX Australia.
+Dale Percy is on the Board of Directors for AusCycling.
+Prior to this he was Vice President of BMX Australia.
 His role at BMX Australia includes supporting BMX Australia Board and Staff members, as well as working with key business partners to ensure vision and growth for the sport.